 Alternatively, you may use a piece of chain link fencing as long as the holes remain small enough to trap any wayward sparks.

-When you use your barrel, it gets extremely hot and represents a fire risk.
-Consequently, you must situate your burn barrel at least 30 feet away from your house and other surrounding objects such as trees and fences while in use.
+- When you use your barrel, it gets extremely hot and represents a fire risk.
+Consequently, you must situate your burn barrel at least 30 feet away from your house, greenhouses, and other surrounding objects such as trees and fences while in use.

-Place the blocks on the ground on edge in a square shape.
+- Place the blocks on the ground on the edge in a square shape.
 Lift the barrel onto the blocks so that its outer edges sit at the center of each block.

 How to Use Your Burn Barrel